-Total share-based compensation expense for all of the Plans for the years ended December 31, 2022, 2021 and 2020:
+Total share-based compensation expense for all of the Pennant Plans for the years ended December 31, 2023, 2022 and 2021 were as follows:

-Year Ended December 31, 2022 2021 2020 Share-based compensation expense related to stock options 3,266 3,093 1,660 Share-based compensation expense related to Restricted Stock (467) 6,141 6,200 Share-based compensation expense related to Restricted Stock to non-employee directors 287 806 475 Total share-based compensation \$ 3,086 \$ 10,040 \$ 8,335
+Year Ended December 31, 2023 2022 2021 Share-based compensation expense related to stock options \$ 3,945 \$ 3,266 \$ 3,093 Share-based compensation expense related to Restricted Stock 712 (467) 6,141 Share-based compensation expense related to Restricted Stock to non-employee directors 712 287 806 Total share-based compensation \$ 5,369 \$ 3,086 \$ 10,040

-In future periods, the Company estimates it will recognize the following share-based compensation expense for unvested stock options and unvested Restricted Stock, which were unvested as of December 31, 2022:
+In future periods, the Company estimates it will recognize the following share-based compensation expense for unvested stock options and unvested Restricted Stock.
+Total unrecognized share-based compensation as of December 31, 2023 was as follows:

-Unrecognized Compensation Expense Weighted Average Recognition Period (in years) Unvested stock options \$ 10,005 3.3 Unvested Restricted Stock 3,126 4.5 Total unrecognized share-based compensation expense \$ 13,131
+Unrecognized Share-Based Compensation Expense Weighted Average Recognition Period (in years) Unvested stock options \$ 11,529 3.3 Unvested Restricted Stock 2,389 3.5 Total unrecognized share-based compensation expense \$ 13,918

-On July 25, 2022 the Company modified certain outstanding RSUs granted to the former chief executive officer in connection with the Spin-off.
+On July 25, 2022 the Company modified certain outstanding RSUs granted to the former chief executive officer of the Company in connection with the Spin-Off.
 All the RSUs had an original vesting date of October 1, 2022.
-The modification resulted in the forfeiture of 250,000 outstanding RSUs and accelerated the vesting on the remaining 942,842 RSUs from October 1, 2022 to July 31, 2022.
-The modification of the award resulted in a net reduction of share-based compensation expense related to the awards of \$3,812 recorded in general and administrative expense during the year.
+The modification resulted in the forfeiture of 250 outstanding RSUs and accelerated the vesting on the remaining 943 RSUs from October 1, 2022 to July 31, 2022.
+The modification of the award resulted in a net reduction of share-based compensation expense related to the awards of \$3,812 recorded in general and administrative expense during 2022.
+There were no modification of awards during 2023.